mittpat/meshoui-phong/README.md

 The Collada support is only very very partial.
 Some Blender files were tested, but other files on the web are known to fail with a blank screen.

-This branch targets Vulkan 1.1... its a work in progress.
-Not currently functional.
+This branch targets Vulkan 1.1.
+Only texture mapping is missing (wip).

 Todo
 -------
-* Get up and running with Vulkan
-* Improve Collada file format support
+* Texture mapping
 * Improve Cameras and Lights
+* Nvidia RTX realtime shadows

 License
 -------